liyanage/xcode-text-macros/README.md

 Ideally, you would `git clone` this project directly from GitHub to some location on your system and put a symbolic link to the macro file into the directory given above.

+As the directory is not there by default, the easiest way to create it is

+	`mkdir -p "$HOME/Library/Application Support/Developer/Shared/Xcode/Specifications/"`

+which will recursively create all necessary directories down to that level.
+Then add a symbolic link to the .xctxtmacro file:

+	`ln -s *your-git-repository*/MyMacros.xctxtmacro "$HOME/Library/Application Support/Developer/Shared/Xcode/Specifications/"`

 That way, you can always update to the newest version of the macro collection with a simple `git pull`.
 If you start your own collection of macros, put them into a separate file in the same directory.